Cmb temperature map

 Cosmic birefringence

-I love sharing my passion for astrophysics outside the lab!
-I regularly engage in outreach activities, most recently with Skype a Scientist, and I often participate in events organised by the CMB-S4 Education & Public Outreach program.
-I am also Astrophysics & Physics expert for Fête le Savoir.
-In the past, I had the chance to be part of Universciel and SpaceUp France, and organise many wonderful events with them!
-Whether the focus is space or astrophysics, I always enjoy planning and hosting events, packed with conferences, and hands-on activities!
+I love sharing my passion for cosmology outside the lab!
+I regularly engage in outreach activities, most recently with the CMB-S4 Education & Public Outreach program and UC Berkeley Astro Night.
+You can also find me on Skype a Scientist.
+In the past, I had the chance to be part of Fête le Savoir, Universciel and SpaceUp France, and organise many wonderful events with them.
+Whether the focus is space or cosmology, I always enjoy planning and hosting events, packed with conferences and hands-on activities!

 Holmdel antenna Astrojeunes Summer camp